kjugi/meeting-app-unit-tests-playground/README.md

 - Both side component testing
 - Snapshot testing
 - Acceptance testing and snapthot-diff checking
+- Using data-testid in components and tests
+- Githooks for unit tests

 ## Extra topic, not recommended in big stores:
 - Testing Vuex store instance